 Caused by a gram-negative bacterium Bartonella henslae, is an infection cats acquire when they are bitten via the faeces of fleas.
 One study has shown that up to 80% of cats have positive antibodies to the disease.

-Transmission: As the name suggest, transmission in humans often occurs via a cat scratch.
+Transmission: As the name suggests, transmission in humans often occurs via a cat scratch.
 Dogs, thorns, and splinters may also be reservoirs of the bacteria.

 Treatment: In cats and immunocompetent people treatment isn’t necessary.
 In immunocompromised patients, antibiotics will be prescribed.